TreeOfSelf/Sven-FF/README.md

 You can configure the exact damage scale as well, even negative numbers can work to make it so the damage heals them (I don't know why you would want this).

-Want to quickly respawn players?
-`as_reloadplugin ff` will do that, and reset the timer.

 ## Installation
 Works with the v5.26 Build of Sven Co-Op.